ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 -----|----------|-------------
-PRG_PAM_CORE_001|Request id is invalid|Invalid or empty Request Id PRG_PAM_CORE_002|Request version is invalid|Invalid or empty Request Version PRG_PAM_CORE_003|Invalid request time |Invalid or empty Request DateTime and when the date is not current or future date PRG_QRC_001|	File input output exception|	when there is any input / output file operation issues
+PRG_PAM_CORE_001|Request id is invalid|Invalid or empty Request Id PRG_PAM_CORE_002|Request version is invalid|Invalid or empty Request Version PRG_PAM_CORE_003|Invalid request time |Invalid or empty Request DateTime and when the date is not current or future date PRG_PAM_CORE_004|Request body is invalid|Invalid or empty Request body PRG_QRC_001|	File input output exception|	when there is any input / output file operation issues

 # Notification Service (public)